 Red Forklift Safety Lights Indicate the Safe Side Distance from Your Forklift

-This red line, also known as the “halo zone”, is a boundary about 2-5 feet along each side of your forklift that indicates how far back pedestrians and other machine operators should stay.
+Red forklift safety lights are attached to the sides of your forklift and shine a bright red line of light on the ground to each side of the vehicle.
+This red line, also known as the “halo zone”, is a boundary about 2-5 feet along each side of the forklift that indicates how far back pedestrians and other machine operators should stay.
+Like blue forklift safety lights, this distance can be adjusted by angling the light.
+To ensure safety, pedestrians and other forklifts should not cross this halo line.

 How Red Safety Lights Improve Safety

+Red forklift safety lights protect pedestrians from rear-end swing.
 The front wheels on a car or truck steer the vehicle.
 However, forklifts have steering wheels in the rear, so they swing around the front wheels supporting the load.

-As a result, the back end swings wide when the forklift turns,
+As a result, the back-end swings wide when the forklift turns.
 If an operator does not understand or control their forklift, they might be unable to stop it from swinging and hitting someone or something.
 The red line (halo zone) on either side of your forklift indicates how far away people should stay from your forklift to keep safe.

 Blue and Red Safety Lights Help to Warn Other Drivers